ibm-cloud-docs/Cloudant/api/monitoring.md

 For more information, see a full list of the available [endpoints](#monitoring-endpoints).

-The data returned is provided in JSON format by default.
+The data is returned in JSON format by default.
 You can specify a `raw` format if you prefer.

 ## Syntax of the monitoring request